gmondok/ChainlinkCallOptions/README.md

 function exercise(string memory token, uint ID)
 ```

-All uints input (strike, premium, tknAmt) are 18 decimal fixed point (meaning 1 is represented as 1e18 or 1 * 10^18)
+All uints input (strike, premium, tknAmt) are 18 decimal (meaning 1 is represented as 1e18 or 1 * 10^18)
 with the exception of expiry which is Unix time formatted.